By Jerry Del Priore

 This is due in large part to endorphins, brain chemicals that make you feel good, short-term — albeit.
 However, it’s more of the cumulative effect of a regular exercise regimen that will help you feel alive and kicking.

 While it may vary from person-to-person, running that continues for 30 minutes should release those mood-enhancing endorphins, as does heavy weight training.
-The heavier, the better, if you can handle the weight without sacrificing form.
+The heavier, the better, if you’re able to handle the weight without sacrificing form.

 The minerals Cal/Mag work together in a two to one ratio, respectively, to help muscles contract properly and avoid spasms.
 That is why you will find many supplements with both minerals in that particular ratio in its formula.

 Stress depletes magnesium and calcium, and also leaves the body due to the phosphoric acid in most sodas, not to mention poor diets lacking in both nutrients.
-So, consuming foods high in both minerals and supplementing with 1000-500 milligrams ratio of chelated Cal/Mag are crucial.
+So, consuming foods high in both minerals and supplementing with 1000-500 milligrams ratio of chelated Calcium and Magnesium are crucial.

 B Vitamins and Vitamin C